Distribution of HYdrogen in the protoplanetary Disk and deliveRy to the Terrestrial planEts – HYDRaTE

 Hydrogen distribution in the early Solar System

-- We have determine the water D/H ratio in different types of carbonaceous chondrites (CM, CI, CO, CR, ungrouped) using a method recently developed on SIMS (Piani et al. 2018, Nat.
+- We have determined the water D/H ratio in different types of carbonaceous chondrites (CM, CI, CO, CR, ungrouped) using a method recently developed on SIMS (Piani et al. 2018, Nat.
 Astro).
-We show that the D/H variations of water and organics in the different chondrite types are not the result of parent body processes and we propose a model to explain these distribution in the disk at the time and place of the chondrite parent formation.
-This work have been published in Earth and Planetary Science Letters in May 2021.
+We show that the D/H variations of water and organics in the different chondrite types are not the result of parent body processes, and we propose a model to explain this distribution in the disk at the time and place of the chondrite parent formation.
+This work has been published in Earth and Planetary Science Letters in May 2021 (Piani et al., EPSL 2021).

 Publications: